DanRepik/api_foundry/readme.md

 # Attic

-With API-Maker, developing RESTful API's is first focused on defining components and services in the form of an Open API specification.
+With API-Foundry, developing RESTful API's is first focused on defining components and services in the form of an Open API specification.
 Objects in this specification then can be enhanced by either;

-* Schema component objects can be enhanced with database table configuration, allowing API-Maker to provide RESTful CRUD services on table records.
+* Schema component objects can be enhanced with database table configuration, allowing API-Foundry to provide RESTful CRUD services on table records.
 * Path operations can be enhanced with database connection and SQL configuration to provide service based on custom SQL.

-For data read operations using HTTP GET, API-Maker provides robust data selection capability reducing the need for building custom services.
-To achieve this API-Maker provides the following features;
+For data read operations using HTTP GET, API-Foundry provides robust data selection capability reducing the need for building custom services.
+To achieve this API-Foundry provides the following features;

 * Comparison oprands can be applied to a property when selecting data.
 These operand such as; less than, between, and in, can be applied to any property for record selection.
 * Associations between component objects can be defined allowing retrieval of complex objects containing associated data in a single request.
 * Requesting applications can restrict the properties being returned.
 * Requesting applications can select the case convention (snake or lower camel) of the ressponse results.

-API-Maker is not a traditional object relational model (ORM) library but rather operates by generating and executing SQL queries to perform its services.
+API-Foundry is not a traditional object relational model (ORM) library but rather operates by generating and executing SQL queries to perform its services.
 Generating operations this way keeps marshaling and unmarshaling objects to a minimum, ensuring efficient data retrieval and manipulation.

-Deploying APIs with API-Maker involves the following steps:
+Deploying APIs with API-Foundry involves the following steps:

 1. Store the annotated API specification on Amazon S3.
 2. Configure and deploy the Lambda archive.